frenck/awesome-home-assistant/README.md

 _Home Assistant isn't the only home automation framework out there, here are some alternatives._

-* [openHAB](https://github.com/openhab) - Java based and aims at being an universal integration platform.
+* [openHAB](https://github.com/openhab) - Java-based and aims at being a universal integration platform.
 * [Domoticz](https://github.com/domoticz/domoticz) - A lightweight Home Automation System.
 * [Gladys](https://github.com/GladysProject/Gladys) - Open source program which runs on your Raspberry Pi.
 * [SmartThings](https://www.smartthings.com/) - Commercial home automation hub by Samsung.